 It’s so sad therefore that the government decided to scrap the funding for these summer schools especially since we know that they do seem to impact on students’ integration and attainment having attended them.
 Many schools will now need to charge for these summer schools which will defeat the very important purpose of targeting underprivileged students.

 Most of the jobs I have taken on have found me working things out for myself and without a clear induction – mainly because I seem to have taken on new roles within an organisation, in start-up situations, or there has been an element of make-do-and-mend in the workplace I entered.
 However, I know that as a line manager, I have always ensured that my new staff members are inducted clearly and in a gradual and logical way.
 It can be overwhelming the amount of information one needs to take on in a new job.
 And it can be reassuring to know that your line manager and colleagues actually understand the workings of their organisation, the role you are taking on and what is expected of you.

-The NCTL sums it up well when they say that induction should “be designed to help the new member of staff to contribute quickly and fully to the life and work of the school.
+The now dismantled NCTL summed it up well when they say that induction should “be designed to help the new member of staff to contribute quickly and fully to the life and work of the school.
 This requires processes that will enable them to be integrated socially as well as formally into the school community”.
 Similarly to students starting a new school, The National College says that induction can help ensure new employees are highly motivated, and that employees who settle quickly will become productive and efficient from early on.
 Induction should cover:

 - A brief overview of the school and its management structure